 Foundation / Corporation

-Grants to USA, Canada, and International scholars and investigators at the PhD (or equivalent) level to conduct research projects to understand the various effects of the health care reforms made in the USA in 2010.
+Grants to USA, Canada, and International scholars and investigators at the Ph.D. (or equivalent) level to conduct research projects to understand the various effects of the health care reforms made in the USA in 2010.
 A Letter of Inquiry must be submitted by November 30, 2017.
 Questions on the LOI process should be submitted no later than 30 days before the LOI deadline.

 The Foundation is especially interested in funding analyses that address the extent to which the ACA has affected outcomes such as financial security and family economic wellbeing, labor supply and demand, family and children’s outcomes, and participation in other social safety net programs.

 The Foundation is also interested in analyses of the political effects of the implementation of the law, including changes in views about government, support for future government policy changes, or the impact on policy development outside of health care.

 The Foundation provides support primarily for analyzing data and writing up results.
 However, for projects that address questions of particular importance to the foundation and in which existing data are insufficient, it will consider providing support for new data collection.

 The Foundation is particularly interested in innovative projects that collect or analyze new data to illuminate issues that are highly relevant to the foundation's program goals.
 Projects that are interdisciplinary and combine both quantitative and qualitative research are also encouraged.

 GrantWatch ID#: 175593